wp-plugins/heyyou/readme.txt

 * "Susan" - January 6, 2012
 * fixed: speed boost for library: reduce number of queries by 90%
 * added: option to view library in Thumbnail Grid or Text list
-* added: option to revert back to Wordpress's library isntead of heyyou library
+* added: option to revert back to Wordpress's library instead of heyyou library
 * added: more to readme.txt
 * added assets banner,
 * added screenshot-3
-* fixed: "Add a breif description" spelling error in admin
+* fixed: "Add a brief description" spelling error in admin
 * added:  initial-scale=1.0 to < meta > view port
 * fixed: duplicate use of class att. in more/less links
 * changed: <a name= anchors changed to <div id= tags
 * fixed: added another check prior to add_theme_support(.. add_thumbs_to_pages
 * fixed: syntax errors in Attachments
 * changed: compressed prototype.js
-* changed: make lightbox display 'medium' sizes at most in lightbox when mobile detected.. note lots of themes use custom lightbox scripts & not heyyou's, so this may not be on all themes
+* changed: make lb display 'medium' sizes at most in lb when mobile detected.. note lots of themes use custom lb scripts & not heyyou's, so this may not be on all themes
 * fixed: re-enabled chronical link
 * fixed: hi/low res download link text now dynamic via options page
-* added: function hys_get_feature_image_src() for easy retreival of img
+* added: function hys_get_feature_image_src() for easy retrieval of img
-* added: function hys_ids_of_nav_menu() for retrevial of wp menu object id's
+* added: function hys_ids_of_nav_menu() for retrieval of wp menu object id's
 * added: post excerpts option

 = 0.0.10.1 =